- Course Number:

 - Special Fee:

-Course DescriptionIndependent study format allowing students to participate in a variety of activities using designated PCC facilities when classes are not scheduled.
+Course DescriptionProvides independent study format allowing participation in a variety of activities using designated PCC facilities when classes are not scheduled.
 This class does not count towards PCC degrees or PCC financial aid.
 Check with appropriate institution or high school for transferability of this class.
 Consultation with instructor may be required.
 Recommended: signed physical examination form.
+Audit available.

 1. Allow a variety program for the student not wishing